Report from the WORLD

 leads to private monopoly and does not serve the interests

-education itself, so essential for social and gender equality,
+Primary education itself, so essential for social and gender

-Legislative Assemblies to demand from our governments to review
+and Legislative Assemblies to demand from our governments

-and reverse the GATS negotiations, so that provisions maybe
+to review and reverse the GATS negotiations, so that provisions

-introduced to protect public services and guaranty the right
+maybe introduced to protect public services and guaranty

-of public authorities to regulate.
-We support the initiatives
+the right of public authorities to regulate.
+We support

-of city councils and local self-government throughout the
+the initiatives of city councils and local self-government

 6. The issue of water is presently taking a special importance